tzelalouzeir/cs2_to_csv/privacy-policy.md

 ### Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [your email].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at tzelalouzeir@gmail.com.

 ---